 In the area of international cooperation and integration, the Bank of Russia will continue fulfilling its international commitments, specifically within the G20, the Financial Stability Board, the Basel Committee on Banking Supervision, the Committee on Payments and Market Infrastructures, and other committees.
-As regards the work in the framework of the BRICS and the Eurasian Economic Union, the Bank of Russia will focus on harmonising the existing regulatory systems of the member-countries and integrating financial markets in line with applicable international rules.
+As regards the work in the framework of the BRICS, the Bank of Russia will focus on harmonising the existing regulatory systems of the member-countries and integrating financial markets in line with applicable international rules.
+An active and large-scale cooperation will continue with financial market regulators in the Eurasian Economic Union (EAEU) member-countries.
+This will be directed at the consistent implementation of the goal of a common financial market establishment, as set out in the Treaty on the EAEU.

 Despite the relatively young age of the Russian financial market, it has already experienced its ups and downs.
-Nevertheless, given the consistency of the state policy in for the financial market development, it has high potential for growth.
+Nevertheless, given the consistency of the state policy in the financial market development, it has high potential for growth.
 The responsibility for its development must be borne not only by the Bank of Russia, the Russian Government and the Federal Assembly of the Russian Federation, but its participants as well.
 The legislation on self-regulation in some segments of the financial market and the existing mechanisms of involving the professional community in the discussions and implementation of innovations provide financial market participants with a wide range of instruments to take an active part in the process of its development.